Don’t leave money on the table: the government's contribution on your KiwiSaver investment

 How does it work?

-To get the full amount, people need to have made their own contributions of at least $1042.86 into their KiwiSaver accounts in the 12 months leading up to June 30 of each year.
+To get the full amount, people need to have made their own contributions of at least $1042.86 into their KiwiSaver investment in the 12 months leading up to June 30 of each year.
 They must also be over 18 and live mainly in New Zealand or be working as a government employee or volunteer for a set range of charities overseas.

 Contributions of less than that amount are matched at a rate of 50c per $1 saved.
 People who joined KiwiSaver on or after July 1, 2019, can get the contribution until they turn 65.
 Those who were members earlier than 2019 can get it until they turn 65, or for five years, whichever is later.